TO BE PUBLISHED November 2019

 - Promoting the self-management of diabetes in East London and working with communities most at risk of health inequalities - with Kye Lockwood, Chief Executive Officer, Social Action for Health;

-- Assessing the different opportunities and challenges of delivering diabetes care within a major hospital compared to centres embedded within the community - with Erica Richardson, Lead Diabetes Specialist Nurse, Shrewsbury and Telford Hospital NHS Trust;
+- Care within a major hospital compared to centres embedded within the community - with Erica Richardson, Lead Diabetes Specialist Nurse, Shrewsbury and Telford Hospital NHS Trust; and

-- Transforming diabetes services in Hounslow by supporting the integration of care and developing training for health professionals - with Dr Raquel Delgado, Diabetes GP Lead, Hounslow Clinical Commissioning Group, NHS North West London; and
+- Transforming diabetes services in Hounslow by supporting the integration of care and developing training for health professionals - with Dr Raquel Delgado, Diabetes GP Lead, Hounslow Clinical Commissioning Group, NHS North West London.

 NHS Long Term Plan